helm/helm-2to3/README.md

 *Warning:* The `cleanup` command will remove the Helm v2 Configuration, Release Data and Tiller Deployment.
 It cleans up all releases managed by Helm v2.
 It will not be possible to restore them if you haven't made a backup of the releases.
 Helm v2 will not be usable afterwards.
+Cleanup should only be run once all migration (clusters and Tiller instances) for a Helm v2 client is complete.

 ## Install